 Three superstar divas power opera 'The Hours' - coming to movie theaters everywhere.

-The new opera The Hours is based on a film directed by Stephen Daldry, which is based on a novel by Michael Cunningham, which is based on a book (Mrs. Dalloway) by Virginia Woolf.
+The new opera The Hours is based on a film directed by Stephen Daldry and a novel by Michael Cunningham, which itself is based on a book (Mrs. Dalloway) by Virginia Woolf.

 But it captures the material in a brand-new way.